 Graduate students are required to apply for an official leave of absence in order to return to CU Boulder in the future without reapplying.

 New/transfer students who drop all their classes by the first drop deadline are not eligible for a leave of absence.
 Students with questions or extenuating situations may contact the Graduate School for further guidance at 303-492-8220 or email@example.com.

 You may complete the application any time until the last day of classes of the term from which you're withdrawing.
-Again, withdrawal fees are assessed based on the withdrawal calendar.
+Withdrawal fees are assessed based on the withdrawal calendar.
 To avoid withdrawal fees, you must be withdrawn at least 10 days prior to the start of the term.
 If you do not follow the refund/assessment schedule (see "Withdrawal Information" in the Resources sidebar), additional fees or full tuition may be assessed.
 For Wardenburg Health Center insurance purposes, please file by the second week of school.

-Depending on when you withdraw from a term, you may be refunded the confirmation deposit, unless you owe money to the university.
-A refund of the confirmation deposit is dependent on when you withdraw, not on when you submit the application.
+Depending on when you withdraw from the term (not when you submit the application) and whether you owe money to the university, you may be entitled to a confirmation deposit refund.
 If the confirmation deposit is refunded, the refund will be sent about 6 to 8 weeks after the start of the fall or spring term from which you withdrew.

-Student must pay back the confirmation deposit after returning to the university and registering for Main Campus classes.
+Student must pay back the confirmation deposit if they return to the university and register for Main Campus classes.